 Welcome to The Crime Report!

-The Crime Report (TCR) is a multimedia information and networking resource based at John Jay College of Criminal Justice in New York.
-Published daily online, Monday through Friday, the award-winning site is staffed by working journalists in New York, Washington and Los Angeles; and provides comprehensive reporting and analysis of criminal justice news and research in the U.S. and abroad.
+We are a nonprofit multimedia information and networking resource based at John Jay College of Criminal Justice in New York.
+Published daily online, Monday through Friday, our award-winning site is staffed by working journalists in New York, Washington and Los Angeles; and provides comprehensive reporting, informed commentary, and analysis of criminal justice news and research in the U.S. and abroad.

-Since it was launched as a pioneering website in 2008, The Crime Report remains the primary non-partisan source of criminal justice news and research for thousands of scholars, practitioners, students, and journalists across the nation.
+Since we launched our pioneering website in 2008, The Crime Report remains the primary non-partisan source for information about all aspects of the criminal justice for thousands of scholars, practitioners, students, and journalists across the nation.

-With an audience ranging from the White House and the Department of Justice to agencies, law offices and campuses around the U.S. and overseas —and endorsed by the American Library Association, senior criminologists, and the country’s leading crime and justice bloggers—TCR is dedicated to providing an independent marketplace of ideas for those who want more than the daily diet of crime headlines and political rhetoric, at a time when newsroom resources for investigative and analytical journalism are increasingly strained.
+With an audience including the White House and the Department of Justice, law enforcement agencies, law offices and campuses around the U.S. and overseas —and endorsed by the American Library Association, senior criminologists, and the country’s leading crime and justice bloggers—TCR provides an independent marketplace of ideas for those who want more than the daily diet of crime headlines and political rhetoric, at a time when newsroom resources for investigative and analytical journalism are increasingly strained.

-Its archive of over 41,000 posts (and growing) represents the nation’s most comprehensive online “Justice Library,” and a critical research and teaching tool.
+Our archive of over 50,000 posts (and growing) represents the nation’s most comprehensive online “Justice Library,” and a critical research and teaching tool.

 TCR is a non-partisan, collaborative effort by two national organizations that focus on quality criminal justice journalism: The Center on Media, Crime and Justice at John Jay College, the nation’s leading practice-oriented think tank on crime and justice reporting, and Criminal Justice Journalists, the nation’s only membership organization of crime-beat journalists.
-It sponsors the annual John Jay “Justice Trailblazer” award, and serves as a platform for the work of professional journalists who have participated in the Fellowship and training programs in criminal justice administered by John Jay’s Center on Media, Crime and Justice .
+We sponsor the annual John Jay “Justice Media Trailblazer” award, which has honored leading media figures such as Bill Moyers, Piper Kerman, Maria Hinojosa, Van Jones, and David Simon; and serve as a platform for the work of over 900 professional journalists who have participated in the fellowship and training programs in criminal justice administered by John Jay’s Center on Media, Crime and Justice .